This section provides detail on how the LMI for All database is structure, as well as the contextual information, datasets and indicators.

 - Higher education destinations data from HESA

-- Working Futures dataset – occupational projections to 2027 (forthcoming)
+- Working Futures dataset – occupational projections to 2027 (updated and now available through API)

-- Index of ONS job titles and descriptions linked to SOC2010 (currently being processed for API)
+- Index of ONS job titles and descriptions linked to SOC2010 (updated and now available through API)

-- Skills, Knowledge, Abilities and Interests (due September 2019)
+- Skills, Knowledge, Abilities and Interests (updated and now available through API)